not-reuty/health_lab/README.md

 Each are slightly different, see below for details;

 ### `Energy Drink`
+An energy drink is a consumable item which gives a heal-over-time effect for a few seconds.
+The strength of the healing effect can be changed with the `consumable strength` buttons, which shows how many points of health are healed per second the effect is active.
+Drinking an energy drink extends the duration of any existing regeneration effect, like in battle royale games.

 ### `Painkillers`
+Painkillers are similar to energy drinks but take longer to apply, and their effect lasts longer.
+The strength of the regeneration effect applied by painkillers is the same as energy drinks, but since they last longer their overall heal is greater.

+The healing effect given by both energy drinks and painkillers doesn't end if the player reaches full health.
+If they take damage after using either of them, any remaining effect will be applied.

 ### `Bandage`
+A bandage is a consumable which heals a small amount of health instantly following a short delay.
+It cannot heal the player over maximum health, and will not affect any damage taken after the bandage has been applied (unlike the over-time regen provided by energy drinks and painkillers).

 ### `Medkit`
+A medkit is a consumable which heals the player to full health instantly following a long delay.
+Like the bandage, it can't heal the player over maximum health.

 ### `Flash Heal`
+The flash heal is like a bandage but takes no time to heal (like an instant cast spell).

 ### `Lay On Hands`
+The lay on hands is like a medkit but takes no time to heal.
+It's useful for resetting the player's health to test the strength of the damage over time effect in the damage section.

+## `Damaging the Player`
+This project is all about healing, but to make that possible we need a way to damage the player.
+The `punch` and `whack` buttons do a small amount of damage, or bring the player to 5 health respectively.
+Below these two instant damage buttons, the damage over time slider lets you set a constant damage effect, which will be applied every game tick and whose value represents the damage taken by the player per second.

 ## `User Interface`